SofiaFasullo/sayre-plan/README.md

 * landing aka guest page
     * quick links page needs to be created and linked to
-    * contact page needs to be created and linked to

 * student page
     * resources in directory are formatted so no awkward margins, etc